Frequently (& Not-So-Frequently) Asked Questions

 When was your first book published?

-April 2004, The Mists of Midnight (Now entitled Forget Me Not)
+April 2004.
+The Mists of Midnight (now retitled Forget Me Not).

 Popular Series FAQs

-Dragon Lord, Lords of the Var®, Space Lords, Captured by a Dragon-Shifter, et al.
+Dragon Lords, Lords of the Var, Space Lords, Captured by a Dragon-Shifter, et al.

 About Dragon Lords and Related Books

-The Dragon Lords started in 2004 (11 years ago!!) and the long holding, continued success has truly surprised me.
-I’d never expected to still be writing them over a decade later.
+The Dragon Lords started in 2004, and the long-running success of the series has surprised me.
+I never expected to still be writing in this universe more than two decades later.
 They were my first attempt at futuristic shapeshifters, though since I now have notebooks full of ideas I’ve written down over the years.

-The Dragon Lords series actually started with what was intended to be one short story–Morrigan and Ualan from Barbarian Prince–and grew into four mid-length novels (now expanded Anniversary Edition novels).
-In 2004, I had just signed a contract and felt really inspired to do something different and at the time you didn’t really see a lot of shapeshifting futuristic dragon romances.
+The Dragon Lords series actually started with what was intended to be one short story, Morrigan and Ualan from Barbarian Prince, and grew into four mid-length novels (now expanded Anniversary Edition novels).
+In 2004, I had just signed a contract and felt really inspired to do something different.
+At the time you didn’t really see a lot of shapeshifting futuristic dragon romances.
 Ideas just kept popping into my head as I tried to make all four heroines different.
-Actually, I’d lie in bed with a notebook beside me to write the ideas down because I couldn’t sleep.
+I’d lie in bed with a notebook beside me to write the ideas down because I couldn’t sleep.
 I perfected the art of writing in the dark.

-Many readers started demanding Var books {the cat shifting enemy of the Draig (Dragon Lords)}.
-So, from that, Lords of the Var was born.
-Whereas the Draig trust fate and are raised believing that their life mate is predestined, the Var men are raised to put no stock in love.
-In fact, their father King Attor raises them not to ever fall even consider falling in love.
+Many readers started demanding Var books (the cat-shifting enemy of the Draig, or Dragon Lords).
+So from that, Lords of the Var was born.
+Whereas the Draig trust fate and are raised believing that their lifemate is predestined, the Var men are raised to put no stock in love.
+In fact, their father King Attor raises them never to fall in love.
 It’s quite the opposite concept from the Draig race.

 Then of course, it couldn’t stop there.
-Readers wanted to see where the heroines came from and I started getting questions about the other planets I’d talked about in the books.
+Readers wanted to see where the heroines came from, and I started getting questions about the other planets I’d talked about in the books.
 Soon the guys were adventuring off planet into space: Space Lords series.
-I mean, there is a HUGE expanse of universes to explore.
+There is a HUGE expanse of universes to explore.

 I’ll keep writing and expanding the series as long as people want them.